CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/addon_support.md

 Just like the first step, except this check's the object's `kind` attribute, which can be gotten with `SYS_GetParam(0, obj:section(), "kind")`.

 > [!NOTE]
 > An object's "kind" is arbitrary and non-unique, and can be somewhat inconsistently set--it's meant as a heuristic data point for identifying new, unknown items.
 Don't use it here.
-If you know the item's section--and if you're the author, you ought to!--it's better to use that.
+If you know the item's section--and if you're its author, you ought to!--it's better to use that.

 ----
 ### 3. Iterate through manual tests